-On September 25, 2015, Lazard Group entered into an Amended and Restated Credit Agreement for a five-year \$150,000 senior revolving credit facility with a group of lenders (the "Amended and Restated Credit Agreement"), which expires in September 2020.
-The Amended and Restated Credit Agreement amended and restated the previous credit agreement dated September 25, 2012.
+On July 22, 2020, Lazard Group entered into an Amended and Restated Credit Agreement for a three-year, \$200,000 senior revolving credit facility with a group of lenders, which expires in July 2023 (the "Amended and Restated Credit Agreement").
+The Amended and Restated Credit Agreement amended and restated Lazard Group's amended and restated credit agreement, dated September 25, 2015 (the "Previous Credit Agreement"), in its entirety.
 Borrowings under the Amended and Restated Credit Agreement generally will bear interest at LIBOR plus an applicable margin for specific interest periods determined based on Lazard Group's highest credit rating from an internationally recognized credit agency.
-At March 31, 2020 and December 31, 2019, no amounts were outstanding under the Amended and Restated Credit Agreement.
+The Amended and Restated Credit Agreement contains certain covenants, events of default and other customary provisions, including customary LIBOR-replacement mechanics.
+At September 30, 2020 and December 31, 2019, no amounts were outstanding under the Amended and Restated Credit Agreement, respectively.